Yui-Koi/Yui-Koi/README.md

     <h2>☕ About me</h2>
     <div class="profile-pic">
       <img src="./images/a.webp" width="100" align="left" alt="Profile Picture">
       <p>Heyaa~ I'm Yui Koi, you can also call me Claire (whichever you fancy).
-I consider myself a hobbyist programer with an obsessive passion for machine learning and AI that's borderline unhealthy, sometimes I tinker around with various APIs and front end dev is not my cup of tea.
+I consider myself a hobbyist programer with an obsessive passion for machine learning and AI that's borderline unhealthy.
+Sometimes I tinker around with various APIs, as front end dev is not my cup of tea.
 Aside from coding, I also like playing Rythm games, watching anime and trolling people.</p><br>
     </div>
   </section>